pivotal/docs-tap/aws-services/reference/supported-topologies.hbs.md

 For instructions for these tasks, see the
 [AWS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_VPC.Scenarios.html#USER_VPC.Scenario1).

-After completing configuration in AWS, you must configure the AWS Services package using the following package values:
+After completing configuration in AWS, you must configure your `aws-services-values.yaml` file using the following values when installing the package:

 ```yaml
 postgresql: